takelley1/linux-notes/security-standards.md

      1. Their TGT along with a request to access service X.
      2. An Authenticator, which has been encrypted with the Session Key.
   2. The KDC decrypts the requests:
-     1. The KDC decrypts the TGT using it's own Secret Key.
+     1. The KDC decrypts the TGT using its own Secret Key.
      2. The KDC decrypts the Authenticator using the Session Key and compares the user info in the Authenticator with the user info in the TGT.
   3. The KDC responds to the user: